LeonardoVincent07/scv-repo/docs/mission_destination/epics/E00_application_bootstrapping.md

 ---

-id: E00
+epic_id: E00

-slug: e00\_application\_bootstrapping
+slug: e00_application_bootstrapping

-type: epic

-name: Application Bootstrapping
+name: "Application Bootstrapping"

-status: active

-description: >
+description: |

-&nbsp; Establish the initial backend service and runtime foundations required for the

-&nbsp; Single Client Value application to start, respond to basic requests, and be

-&nbsp; governed by MissionFramework guardrails.
+  Establish the initial backend service and runtime foundations required for the Single Client View application to start, respond to basic requests, and be governed by MissionFramework guardrails.

-owner: TBD

-related\_features:
+features:

-&nbsp; - FT-00-backend-fundamentals
+  - FT-00

+overall_status: active

+testing_status: aggregated
+halo_adherence: aggregated
+guardrail_adherence: aggregated
+code_quality_adherence: aggregated
+security_policy_adherence: aggregated

+feature_statuses: {}

+last_updated: <auto>
 ---

-\## Context
+## Context

-This epic delivers the minimal backend scaffolding needed for developers to

-build, run, and verify the Single Client Value application.
+This epic delivers the minimal backend scaffolding needed for developers to build, run, and verify the Single Client View application.

-\## Objectives
+## Objectives

-\- Backend starts reliably in a developer environment.
+- Backend starts reliably in a developer environment.

-\- At least one health/status endpoint is available.
+- At least one health/status endpoint is available.

-\- Code adheres to MissionFramework guardrails.
+- Code adheres to MissionFramework guardrails.

-\- Story-level test status is automatically updated.
+- Story-level test status is automatically updated.

-\## Acceptance
+## Acceptance

-\- All features under this epic have status `active` or `done`.
+- All features under this epic have status `active` or `done`.

-\- All related stories have `test\_status: passed`.
+- All related stories have `testing_status: pass`.